 Classically beautiful Italianate buildings (built circa 1830) now provide inspiring studio, workshop and exhibition space, as well as state-of-the-art areas for research, teaching, prototyping and flexible lab work.
 Live at the doorstep of rolling countryside, beautiful beaches and dramatic mountain landscapes while connecting with a new set of potential work and internship opportunities with the GSA partners such as Highlands and Islands Enterprise.

 The students who will join this programme:

 Teaching faculty members come from Audencia and the GSA.
 You’ll be working with experts in business and management as well as design and collaborative creativity.
-Having worked together to develop your course content, faculty members are devoted to your success – and to the goal of the programme: interdisciplinary collaboration and creativity for the benefit of the creative and cultural industries and society.

 Your programme was designed through the cooperation of three key faculty members at Audencia Business School and The Glasgow School of Art.

 Credentials and education: PhD in Marketing, University of Sheffield; Diploma in Training Management, Strathclyde Graduate Business School, Glasgow; MA in International Marketing and Languages (English and German), University of Amiens